heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 view.addSubview(waypointList)
 ```

-A `WaypointList` is a HERE Mobile SDK UI Kit component containing items describing waypoints for which a route can be calculated.
+A `WaypointList` is a HERE Mobile SDK UI Kit (MSDKUI) component containing items describing waypoints for which a route can be calculated.
 We initialize the `WaypointList` by giving it the same size as the parent view and then adding it as a subview.
 Since WaypointList is a child of `UITableView`, it behaves like you would expect from any other `UIView`.

-Usually, you want to initialize HERE Mobile SDK UI Kit components from a storyboard, but all components support both ways.
-For this Quick Start guide, we only want to see a quick proof how seamless the HERE Mobile SDK UI Kit can be incorporated into your app.
+Usually, you want to initialize HERE Mobile SDK UI Kit (MSDKUI) components from a storyboard, but all components support both ways.
+For this Quick Start guide, we only want to see a quick proof how seamless the HERE Mobile SDK UI Kit (MSDKUI) can be incorporated into your app.

 Now it's time to build and run the app.
 If all goes well, you should see a `WaypointList` with default content covering the whole area of the view.